PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-22 11:35:50
+Last updated: 2024-04-22 11:36:28
-Random Quote: Good and evil are a question of perspective - Mikkel
+Random Quote: Hey, want to come to my house and play telephone?
+I got the string, you got the cans. - Barney Stinson